thycotic/dsv-docs/product/engine/index.md

 Using the API, users first create a pool, then an engine assigned to that pool.
 An engine can only be assigned to one pool.
 A pool can contain many engines.

 An engine is designed to be a long-running process that completes tasks on demand and automatically in the background.

+##### List of environment variables for engine Docker container
+- ENGINE_NAME
+- DSV_POOL
+- DSV_TENANT
+- DSV_URL
+- DSV_TOKEN
+- DSV_PRIVATE_KEY
+- DSV_ENDPOINT

+#### Running the dsv-engine binary directly

+The container encapsulates the operations of the dsv-engine binary, which is a client-side CLI program to register and run an engine.
+It exposes two commands: `register` and `run`.
+Standard help is displayed with `dsv-engine register -h` and `dsv-engine run -h`.